-VMware vSAN is enterprise production ready software-defined storage for VMware vSphere.
-After several (7+) years on the market, it is a proven storage technology especially for VMware Software Defined Data Centers aka SDDC.
+VMware vSAN is enterprise production-ready software-defined storage for VMware vSphere.
+After several (7+) years on the market, it is a proven storage technology especially for VMware Software-Defined Data Centers aka SDDC.

 As a seasoned vSphere infrastructure designer, I had a need for vSAN sizer I would trust and that was the reason to prepare just another spreadsheet with my own calculations.
 There are multiple VMware official vSAN and VxRail sizers, however, it is always good to have your own based on your understanding of underlying technology.
 It is not only about vSAN software, but also about vSphere/vSphere HA Cluster details (Admission Control HA Redundancy versus vSAN Data Protection within Storage Policy) and hardware related details like the performance difference between NAND Flash and Intel Optane Flash, NAND asymmetric read/write performance, etc.

-What's unique on my vSAN sizer?
+What's unique about my vSAN sizer?

 - Detailed storage capacity calculation allowing to consider vSphere HA Admission Contro

-- Storage performance sizing for various workload pasterns with 64 kB I/O size, which is IMHO typical I/O size average in enterprise environment
+- Storage performance sizing for various workload pasterns with 64 kB I/O size, which is IMHO typical I/O size average in an enterprise environment

 - I/O Size 64 kB, 100% read, 100% random

 - I/O Size 64 kB, 70% read, 100% random